openenergymonitor/learn/view/electricity-monitoring/networking/sending-data-between-nodes-rfm.md

-## Sending Data Between Nodes with the RFM12/69 Using the JeeLib “Classic” Format
+## Sending Data Between Nodes Using the JeeLib “Classic” Format

 ***